Edit: The album’s out! In my view, it’s her best one to date. Check out my review right here.

 Thankfully, Taylor has officially announced that ‘Lover’ is going to drop on August 23rd.
-It’s only just over a month away, Swifties!
-We’ve waited this long – we only have a little while left to go!
+It’s so close I can taste it!

 Also, the days themselves (8, the month of August, plus 2 and 3) adds up to… you guessed it… 13.
 We see what you did there, Taylor, you sneaky snake.